 Situated in the forest, the lodge is an oasis of calm.
-The deck, overlooking the Makata Stream, is an ideal spot for chilling out with sundowners and recapping the events of the day.
+The deck overlooks a stream and is an ideal spot for chilling out with sundowners and recapping the events of the day.
 Baboons and Duikers are regularly spotted around the lodge and hyena, leopard and sable antelope are also seen sometimes.

 On day seven we visit the rural village near the reserve to experience some Malawian culture.
 Take a walk through the village and meet the residents as they go about their daily lives.
 Find out how maize is ground, taste the local food and sample the local beer.
 Malawian people are known for their friendliness as this authentic encounter will confirm.
 Our cultural experience is followed by sundowners and dinner back at the lodge.

 Driving south from Dzalanyama Forest we head to Dedza, the most elevated town in Malawi.